CasssieGithub/Portfolio/README.md

 ## Description
-This is my portfolio.
 My portfolio is an representation of myself and projects I've worked on.
 It was really fun to make!
 I hope you enjoy it!

 ## Pictures